 - SPANStore: Cost-Effective Geo-Replicated Storage Spanning Multiple Cloud Services, SOSP 2013

-- Improving the web’s performance
+- Improving the web’s performance and availability

 - Vroom: Accelerating the Mobile Web with Server-Aided Dependency Resolution, SIGCOMM 2017

 More recently, I have been investigating new forms of facilitating and benefiting from information exchange in the following settings: